 You must be a current high school student or recent high school graduate.
 Our typical student is a rising junior (~35%) or senior (~65%) in high school.
 Talented ninth-graders (rising sophomores) may be considered; however, priority will be given to older students.
 Graduated seniors are also eligible to participate during the summer before they begin their college career.

-Students participating in a residential program must have been born between July 29, 2005, and July 2, 2008; they must be at least 15 years of age on move-in day and no older than 17 years of age on the last day of the program.
+For 2024, students participating in a residential program must have been born between July 27, 2006, and June 30, 2009.; they must be at least 15 years of age on move-in day and no older than 17 years of age on the last day of the program.
 We cannot accept students who turn 18 before the final day of the course to a residential program.
 You must be under 18 years of age to live in the residence hall.